Functional Ownership through Fractional Uniqueness: Immutably Borrowed is Fractionally Unique

 The unsafe patterns demonstrated by the \granin{viridian} and \granin{cerulean} examples in Section~\ref{sec:key} are also unrepresentable in Granule.
 It is impossible for two mutable borrows or for a mutable borrow and an immutable borrow to coexist here, since splitting a borrow must reduce the permission in its type by the nature of the \granin{split} primitive.
 We can, however, represent \emph{reborrowing}; this simply involves continuing to split immutable borrows further, where recovering the original value now requires collecting all of the borrows once more.
-The following example illustrates this. \begin{granulep} amethyst : *Colour -> *Colour amethyst c = withBorrow (\b -> let (x, y) = split b in let (l, r) = split x in let x' = join (l, r) in let b = join (x', y) in b) c \end{granulep} \paragraph{Resources} Enforcing which behaviours should be allowed for different permissions on a given resource is mediated by said resource's interface.
-We will give two in-depth examples in this paper to demonstrate the flexibility of our ownership and borrowing interface.
-The first is mutable arrays of floats that can be created, read from, written to and deleted (each at differing levels of access).
-This allows us to illustrate one of the key practical benefits of ownership, which is that unique access to an owned value allows for safe mutation (the original pun behind ``Linear Types can Change the World''~\cite{wadler1990linear}).
-The second example will be polymorphic references which store a pointer to a value of any type.
-First, we extend our calculus with a primitive type of resources:
+The order in which the borrows are rejoined is immaterial.
+The following example illustrates this. \begin{granulep} exampleReborrow : *Colour -> *Colour exampleReborrow amethyst = withBorrow (\b -> let (x, y) = split b in let (l, r) = split x in let x' = join (r, l) in let b = join (y, x') in b) amethyst \end{granulep}